JSRagman/ATxmega32E5/README.md

 ## Purpose
-Basic exploration of the ATxmega32E5 MCU
+Basic exploration of the ATxmega32E5 MCU, using assembly language.

-- I2C Interface
-- SPI
-- ADC
-- Timer/Counters
-- External interrupts
-- If I figure out what the Custom Logic Module is good for, we'll cover that too.
+This is not intended to be an application that can be installed, although I have built and run the thing.
+It is meant to give specific functions related to each of the ATxmega32E5 peripherals.

+Take the Two-Wire Interface, for example.
+TWI-related functions are in twi.asm.
+If you are stuck trying to read sequential registers from a device, the TwiRd_Regs function does just that.
+You can use it as it is or adapt the code for your own needs - the intent is to show one method of getting the job done.

 ## Status
-#### Where in the Wide World of Sports Have You Been?
-Alas, this project is growing so rapidly it was beginning to look like the Edith Finch house.
-I have been organizing files and functions, imposing some parameter discipline, and generally whacking things into shape.
+#### Change of Plan
+A keypad!
+Why didn't I think of a keypad?

+I've been trying to create a real-time clock interface using five buttons and a rotary encoder.
+Forget that.
+I'm adding a 12-button keypad to the project.
+When I receive it from Digi-Key (shameless plug), I'll update the schematics and start writing the interface.

+I'm tempted to add another MCU to be responsible only for the keypad and real-time clock.
+We'll see.
+This is a case of mission creep gone wild.
-As for the XMEGA E5 Xplained board - void the warranty.
-Cut straps were cut.
+#### XMEGA E5 Xplained Board
-The light sensor is gone and the board controller controls nothing.
+Void the warranty.
+Cut straps were cut, the light sensor is gone, and the board controller controls nothing.
 The user pushbuttons are still there, but you don't want to push either of them.
 Perhaps I should have removed the resistors.
 Ports are a scarce commodity and I needed more.

 I did, however, retain the rotary encoder and the on-board graphic OLED display.
 They will be useful.

-I must say the whole thing is looking pretty good.
-Soon, I will post an update that replaces almost everything.
-You will like it.
-Trust me.
 ## Development Tools
 #### Atmel Studio 7 - AVR Assembler
 #### Atmel ICE - Program and Debug Interface (PDI)